Blood Wedding: Act one

-As the play opens, The Mother speaks with her son, The Groom.
-Act I reveals that The Groom's father was killed a few years ago by men from the Felix family.
-When The Groom asks for a knife to cut olives in the vineyard, The Mother reacts cautiously.
-Before giving The Groom the knife, she discusses the cycles of violence and her trepidation.
+As the play opens, the Mother speaks with her son, the Groom.
+It is revealed that the Groom's father and brother were killed a few years ago by men from the Felix family.
+When the Groom asks for a knife to cut olives in the vineyard, the Mother reacts cautiously.
+Before giving him the knife, she discusses the cycles of violence and her trepidation.
 The Groom leaves after hugging his mother goodbye.

-The Neighbor arrives to chat with The Mother, and reveals to her that The Bride was previously involved with a man named Leonardo Felix, a relative of the men who killed The Mother's husband.
-The Mother, who still hates the Felix family, is furious, but decides to visit the girl before bringing the matter up with The Groom.
+The Neighbor arrives to chat with the Mother and reveals to her that the Bride was previously involved with a man named Leonardo Felix, a relative of the men who killed the Mother's husband and son.
+The Mother, who still hates the Felix family, is furious, but decides to visit the girl before bringing the matter up with the Groom.

-Leonardo, who is now married, returns to his home after work.
-When he enters, The Mother-In-Law and Wife are singing a lullaby to Leonardo's son.
+Leonardo, now married, returns to his home after work.
+When he enters, the Mother-In-Law and the Wife are singing a lullaby to his son.
 The lullaby's lyrics foreshadow the tragedies that will occur later in the play.
 It is clear that Leonardo's marriage is not a happy one.
-A Little Girl enters the house and tells the family that The Groom is preparing to marry The Bride.
-Leonardo flies into a rage, scaring his Wife, Mother-In-Law, and A Little Girl as he storms out of the house.
+A Little Girl enters the house and tells the family that the Groom is preparing to marry the Bride.
+Leonardo flies into a rage, scaring his Wife, the Mother-In-Law, and the Little Girl as he storms out of the house.

-The Mother goes to The Bride's house, along with The Groom, where she meets the Bride's Servant and the Father of The Bride.
-The Father tells The Mother about his dead wife and his desire to see his daughter marry and bear children.
-The Bride enters and speaks with The Mother and The Groom.
-The Father then shows them out, leaving The Servant with The Bride.
-The Servant teases The Bride about the gifts that The Groom brought, then reveals to her that Leonardo has been coming to the house at night to watch The Bride's window.
+The Mother goes to the Bride's house, along with the Groom, where she meets the Bride's Servant and the Father of the Bride.
+The Father tells the Mother about his dead wife and his desire to see his daughter marry and bear children.
+The Bride enters and speaks with the Mother and the Groom.
+The Father then shows them out, leaving the Servant with the Bride.
+The Servant teases the Bride about the gifts that the Groom brought, then reveals to her that Leonardo has been coming to the house at night to watch the Bride's window.